jasonekratz/tootdel/README.md

 5. Configure the script as per the section below.

 ## Configuration
-The script comes with a config file pre-populated with the proper keys but no values for the secret keys or base url of the server.
+The script comes with a sample config file pre-populated with the proper keys but no values for the secret keys or base url of the server.
 The items are simply key=value.
 Do not include quotes, etc.

 You need to configure the following items: